-- 6.1 You are required to pay a course fee ("Tuition Fee") to the University for each academic year of your Course.
-Information on how to pay your Tuition Fee and Tuition Fee refunds can be found in the Fee Payment Conditions which are available within the Regulations.
+- 6.1 You are required to pay a course fee ("Tuition Fee") to the University for each year of your Course and information on how to pay your Tuition Fee and Tuition Fee refunds can be found in the Fee Payment Conditions and within the Course Information pages.
 If you accept an Offer, you agree to pay the Tuition Fee (and any other course related costs and expenses). - 6.2 If your Tuition Fee is not paid to the University, the University reserves the right to withdraw its services and/or your right to use its facilities where it is necessary and proportionate to do so, which may include your withdrawal as a student, your exclusion from the graduation ceremony and/or access to your Higher Education Achievement Report (HEAR).
-Further information on the payment of fees can be found in the Fee Payment Conditions which are available: here - 6.3 If you are a Home undergraduate student and qualify for the government-regulated undergraduate Tuition Fee, you will be charged a single Tuition Fee for each academic year.
-The University's policy is to charge the maximum regulated fee.
-To reflect increased costs of delivery and maintain a high-quality student experience, the University will therefore increase fees in line with any uplift determined by the UK Government by law or government policy in the second and subsequent years of your course.
-Such increases are usually linked to inflation and determined using RPIX (the Retail Price Index excluding mortgage interest payments). - 6.4 For all other students, the Tuition Fee notified/advertised to you by the University is the amount payable for the first year of your Course.
-If your Course is more than one academic year in length, the Tuition Fees payable for the second and any subsequent years may increase each year by reference to RPIX to reflect increased costs of delivery and to maintain a high-quality student experience, but in any event by not more than 5% in each academic year.

-- 6.5 If the Tuition Fee is to be increased, the University will notify you by no later than three months before the date the increase is intended to take effect.
-If you are dissatisfied with the proposed increase, you have the right to terminate your contract with the University. - 6.6 Should you need to defer your studies or if you are suspended or withdrawn from your Course, and then return to study, please note that the Tuition Fee may have increased upon your return.
+Further information on the payment of fees can be found in the Fee Payment Conditions here - 6.3 For full-time Home undergraduate students whose fees are regulated by UK government, the Tuition Fees notified/advertised to you by the University are payable for each year that you are at university.
+The University reviews its Tuition Fees each year and publishes information regarding these on its website.
+If your Course is longer than one year, your Tuition Fee may be subject to increase in the second and subsequent years of the Course.
+For UK home undergraduate students this will be limited to increases in inflation based on the Retail Price Index and in accordance with any maximum limit specified by the Government. - 6.4 For all other students, the Tuition Fee notified/advertised to you by the University is the amount payable for the first year of your Course.
+If your Course is more than one academic year in length, the Tuition Fees payable for the second and any subsequent years may increase each year by the value of UK inflation (RPI) but in any event by not more than 5%. - 6.5 If the Tuition Fee is to be increased, the University will notify you by no later than three months before the date the increase is intended to take effect. - 6.6 Should you need to defer your studies or if you are suspended or withdrawn, and then return to study, please note that the Tuition Fee may have increased upon your return.
 In that scenario the higher fee will be applicable.